Research Project Page Template

 Two columns

 Use the two columns component to display two columns of content.
-In this example, the first column contains a figure with a YouTube video and the second column contains a figure with a custom React component.
+In this example, the first column contains a YouTube video embed and the second column contains an interactive 3D model viewer.
 By default, they display side by side, but if the screen is narrow enough (for example, on mobile), they’re arranged vertically.

-You can also add LaTeX formulas, rendered during the build process using KaTeX so they’re quick to load for visitors of your project page.
+You can also add LaTeX\LaTeX formulas, rendered during the build process using KaTeX\KaTeX so they’re quick to load for visitors of your project page.
 You can write them inline, like this: a2+b2=c2a^2 + b^2 = c^2.
 Or, you can write them as a block:

 abf(x)dx\int_a^b f(x) dx